openservicemesh/osm-docs/content/docs/tasks_usage/traffic_management/iptables_redirection.md

     osm install --set="OpenServiceMesh.outboundIPRangeExclusionList={1.1.1.1/32,2.2.2.2/24}
     ```

-1. By setting the `outbound_ip_range_exclusion_list` key in the `osm-config` ConfigMap:
+1. By setting the `outboundIPRangeExclusionList` key in the `osm-mesh-config` resource:
     ```bash
     ## Assumes OSM is installed in the osm-system namespace
-    kubectl patch ConfigMap osm-config -n osm-system -p '{"data":{"outbound_ip_range_exclusion_list":"1.1.1.1/32, 2.2.2.2/24"}}' --type=merge
+    kubectl patch meshconfig osm-mesh-config -n osm-system -p '{"spec":{"traffic":{"outboundIPRangeExclusionList":["1.1.1.1/32", "2.2.2.2/24"]}}}'  --type=merge
     ```

-1. By uppgrading the Helm chart directly if OSM was installed using Helm:
-    ```bash
-    osm mesh upgrade --outbound-ip-range-exclusion-list "1.1.1.1/32,2.2.2.2/24"
-    ```

-Excluded IP ranges are stored in the `osm-config` ConfigMap with the key `outbound_ip_range_exclusion_list`, and is read at the time of sidecar injection by `osm-injector`.
+Excluded IP ranges are stored in the `osm-mesh-config` `MeshConfig` custom resource and is read at the time of sidecar injection by `osm-injector`.
 These dynamically configurable IP ranges are programmed by the init container along with the static rules used to intercept and redirect traffic via the Envoy proxy sidecar.
 Excluded IP ranges will not be intercepted for traffic redirection to the Envoy proxy sidecar.

 ### Outbound port exclusion